spir0th/disrichie/docs/PROFILES.md

 $ disrichie myrpc.json
 ```

-Big Con for the command-line options is the [Buttons!](#button) as they can only be set on profiles.

 ## What are they?
-Disrichie profiles are stored in plain JSON files, containing various information about the details of Rich Presence.
+Disrichie profiles are just plain JSON files, containing various data about the information of Rich Presence you are going to use.

 For example:
 ```json